 Sound and vision kit – which T3 considers as products you live with and enrichen your daily life – are a staple of the T3 test bench, from the biggest and best TVs, to the most adept active noise-cancelling headphones.
-We’ll see, assess, and contextualise all the latest A/V gear to help you make the right buying decision for your needs.
+In charge of all this is Tech Editor Mike Lowe.
+Mike and his team assess and contextualise all the latest A/V gear to help you make the right buying decision for your needs.

 Whether that’s identifying a soundbar to boost your TV’s audio – including all the details about what ‘7.1.2’ surround actually means, or what Dolby Atmos actually is – or picking a great new panel for your living room, bedroom, kitchen or workspace, T3 will breakdown the tech spec and how that translates into real-world living.
 We don’t just reel off marketing terms verbatim from manufacturers, we break down what such statements truly mean – and, of course, whether they’re effective and worth seeking out and paying for.

 This can only be achieved by truly living with a product.
 And while all the latest OLED and QLED tellies do get technical measurements so we can identify best-in-class brightness and colour reproduction, for example, it’s not in the lab where the results matter so much: it’s in your life.
 That’s how we approach any review, ensuring true experiential and authoritative content from our roster of experts, which we then craft into our buying guides to help you make the optimum purchase decision.

 When it comes to getting around, whether it’s in a car, bike, or on an electric scooter, our Active Editor, Matt Kollat, alongside our expert product reviewers, are well placed to recommend the best products available.
 So, if you’re looking for the smoothest rolling suitcase to impress your business class buddies or a dash cam that’s constantly recording the road ahead, we’ve tested the best products to spend your money on and make travelling the world a breeze.